Welcome to my website!

 Now, this is more of a personal site, If the timing is right I may take on a project or two.
 I currently have a full-time gig that takes most of my time that I want to dedicate to work.
 I would rather use this web space to post photos and things of interest to me outside of work.

 Like Chris Farley's character Matt Foley who use to say, "I live in a van down by the River".
-Here we are parked right off of Pacific Coast Highway in Carlsbad, California.
-My Primary Vehicle / Mobile Office / Home on Wheels, "GONZO", a 2018 Winnebago Travato K. I am a big fan of Hunter S. Thompson who coined the term "Gonzo" Journalism.
+Here is my Primary Vehicle / Mobile Office / Home on Wheels, "GONZO", a 2018 Winnebago Travato K parked right off of Pacific Coast Highway in Carlsbad, California.
+I am a big fan of Hunter S. Thompson who coined the term "Gonzo" Journal.
+Also a HUGE fan of artist Ralph Steadman who was Hunter's primary artist, and creates works like the [GONZO] on my front plate.
 I needed a name for my van and GONZO stuck.

 I never thought I would own an RV, but GONZO makes too much sense.
 Ahhh who am I kidding, it's a midlife crisis vehicle, Ha!
 I was first thinking a Harley Davidson or a Corvette, but I would just get a ton of speeding tickets.
 GONZO is fun to drive, not HUGE like a Class A or Class C motor-home, so it can park in most parking spaces.
 GONZO is pretty quick for it's size, awesome open layout and design, great for traveling and working remote.
 Not for everyone, but definitely works for me.

 Check out my social media for photos, videos, and updates of where we go next.

 If you have any questions about specs I have the "K" version of the Travato which has two beds, I use one for sleeping and the other for a couch, or an extra bed for guests.